An Extraordinary Challenge

 Built in a strategic location on a small hill, the De Hompesche Molen makes the most of its exposure to the wind.
 Its majestic blades, with a diameter of 26 meters, convert wind energy into rotational motion.
 This directly drives the central shaft and transmits the motion to the millstones, making it possible to process large quantities of wheat every day.

 Inside the mill, the wheat is fed into a hopper that slowly conveys it toward the heart of the stone mill.
-There, two large overlapping discs—one stationary and one rotating—gradually grind it into flour.
+There, two large overlapping discs—one stationary and one rotating—gradually crush it until it is transformed into flour.
 It is an ingenious, entirely mechanical process that has its roots in centuries-old milling traditions.

 The Challenges of the Historic Site and Inim's Solution

 The mill, with its majestic brick-and-wood structure, required a fire protection system capable of meeting specific needs.
-Flour dust, a natural byproduct of milling, is extremely volatile and can pose a twofold risk to fire safety: Such fine dust makes it particularly difficult to rely on traditional smoke detection systems, which run the risk of repeatedly triggering false alarms.
+Flour dust, a natural byproduct of milling, is extremely volatile and can pose a twofold risk to fire safety: Such fine dust makes it particularly difficult to rely on conventional smoke detection systems, which run the risk of repeatedly triggering false alarms.
 This presented a crucial challenge for the De Hompesche Molen, especially during operational demonstrations.
-As the dust gradually accumulates in cavities, hidden corners, and on hard-to-reach surfaces, it can become a dangerous silent detonator.
+As the dust gradually accumulates in cavities, hidden corners, and on surfaces that are not easily accessible, it can become a dangerous “silent detonator.”
 This accumulation creates ideal conditions for the development of smoldering fires, which, remaining hidden, can spread without being immediately detected.
-To address these issues, it was necessary to use a highly reliable system and technology that specifically met the facility’s needs.
-The solution proposed by Inim was the adoption of the FA100 aspirating smoke detection system, specifically designed for environments requiring specialized detection.
+To address these issues, it was necessary to use a highly reliable system and technology specifically tailored to the facility’s needs.
+The solution proposed by Inim was the implementation of the FA100 aspirating smoke detection system, designed specifically for environments requiring specialized detection.
 The system, equipped with dust filters and advanced detection technology, offers high tolerance to airborne particles while ensuring responsive and reliable protection in the event of a fire outbreak.
-This installation has not only improved the mill’s safety but has also preserved the structure’s historical value, ensuring that monthly demonstrations and tourist visits could continue without interruption.
+This installation has not only improved the mill’s safety but has also preserved the structure’s historical value, ensuring that monthly demonstrations and tourist visits could continue uninterrupted.

 Technical partners for this project